Applying for Aid

 Loan requests must be made at one of the mandatory Entrance Loan Counseling sessions given before each semester.
 Students new or returning must complete an Entrance Loan Counseling session once per an academic year.

-Common reasons that financial aid has not been disbursed to your bill are:
+Common reasons that financial aid has not been disbursed to your account are:

 - Master promissory note has not been completed and submitted for Direct and/or PLUS federal student loans.